 The Equitable and Just Greater Pittsburgh (EJGP) expands on the work of the All-In Pittsburgh (AIP) equitable development initiative, with a new project coordination team.

-Previously anchored by Neighborhood Allies and supported by PolicyLink, AIP was established in 2016 with the goal of ensuring everyone participates in and benefits from the region’s economic transformation—especially low-income residents, communities of color, immigrants, and others at risk of being left behind.
-Over the last three years, many individuals and organizations contributed their time, expertise, and experiences to AIP with a focus on access to quality affordable housing, economic opportunity through entrepreneurship & jobs, and institutionalizing equity within the government.
-Representatives from different sectors came together to impact important policies and practices.
+Previously anchored by Neighborhood Allies and supported by PolicyLink, AIP was established in 2016 with the goal of ensuring everyone participates in and benefits from the region’s economic transformation—especially low-income residents, communities of color, immigrants, and communities often underrepresented and under-resourced.
+From 2016-2019, many individuals and organizations contributed their time, expertise, and experiences to AIP with a focus on access to quality affordable housing, economic opportunity through entrepreneurship & jobs, and institutionalizing equity within the government.
+Representatives from different sectors came together to enact important policies and practices.
 Please see allinpgh.org for more information.
 A report on All-In Pittsburgh’s work is available here.